vppolina/flights_project/README.md

 # Project Scope

-Analyse and visualize real-time flights data.
-Observe all possible flight open source data, retrive valuable and usuful information.
+Analyze and visualize real-time flights data.
+Observe all possible flight open source data, retrieve valuable and useful information.
 Try out new technologies, like Azure Cloud, Apache Airflow, Hadoop Spark.

 # Database set up

-We used Azure Cloud for 4 reasons:
+We used the Azure Cloud for 4 reasons:
 1. We have a credit
-2. It's so much easier to set up PostgreSQL database on this platform
+2. It's so much easier to set up a PostgreSQL database on this platform
 3. Easy to maintain
 4. Easy to connect

 However, during the project we stack with several issues:
-1. It's super slow - of course in the beginning we took 1 Core and 11 GB memory, nevertheless after switching to 2 Cores and 56 GB the speed remained the same, and this is the main reason why we reduced our data
+1. It's super slow - of course, in the beginning, we took 1 Core and 11 GB memory, nevertheless, after switching to 2 Cores and 56 GB the speed remained the same, and this is the main reason why we reduced our data
 2. Not possible to upload CSV files directly (Google Cloud does)
-3. Not possible to set up PostgreSQL cron job directly usinf Basic subscription - they only provide super expensive (~ 500 EUR/month) cloud where cron jobs are supported
+3. Not possible to set up PostgreSQL cron job directly using Basic subscription - they only provide super expensive (~ 500 EUR/month) cloud where cron jobs are supported

-So this solution is nice for small projects with little data, but too expensive for production.
+So this solution is nice for small projects with little data but too expensive for production.

 # Data sources

 * [**Open Sky Network**](https://opensky-network.org/apidoc/rest.html#all-state-vectors)

 Open source data source with real-time flights data.
 You can retrieve data using either REST API, Python API or Java API.
-After some tryings, we decided to use REST API, it's easier to retrieve data and filter it right away.
+After some trying, we decided to use REST API, it's easier to retrieve data and filter it right away.

 * [**Airplane-Crashes-and-Fatalities**](https://opendata.socrata.com/Government/Airplane-Crashes-and-Fatalities-Since-1908/q2te-8cvq)

 We decided to add additional information about crashes and include it to our project.
-Also we deep dived into this data and analysed it with Hadoop Spark.
+Also, we deep dived into this data and analyzed it with Hadoop Spark.

 * [**Airline Codes**](https://openflights.org/data.html)

 Really nice data source.
 It contains lots of flights data.
 We used only airline codes data to join crashes data and align it with real-time flights data.
-However, there are no real-time data and flight roads data containes a lot of redundancies.
+However, there are no real-time data and flight roads data contains a lot of redundancies.

 # Step 1 - Tables setup

-After database creation we have to create 3 tables: flights_all, airline_crashes, airline_codes.
+After database creation, we have to create 3 tables: flights_all, airline_crashes, airline_codes.
 We created simple SQL queries.